Earlham College

-Earlham College is a private liberal arts college in Richmond, Indiana.
+Earlham College is a private liberal arts college in Richmond, Indiana, United States.
 The college was established in 1847 by the Religious Society of Friends (Quakers) and has a strong focus on Quaker values such as integrity, a commitment to peace and social justice, mutual respect, and community decision-making.
 Earlham School of Religion is its affiliated graduate seminary.

 History

 Earlham was founded in 1847 as the Friends Boarding School, a boarding high school for the religious education of Quaker adolescents.
 In 1859, Earlham became Earlham College, upon the addition of collegiate academics.
 At this time, Earlham was the third Quaker college in the United States (Haverford College was first, Guilford College the second), and the second U.S. institution of higher education to be coeducational (Oberlin College was first).
 Though the college initially admitted only students who belonged to the Religious Society of Friends, Earlham began admitting non-Quakers in 1865.
 The college was named for Earlham Hall, home of the Gurneys, an important English Quaker family.

 Over time, as Quakerism in America became more progressive, Earlham's practices changed with them.
 The college has still remained faithful to its Quaker roots.
 1960 marked the establishment of the Earlham School of Religion, then the only Friends seminary in the world.

 In 2017, Earlham appointed Alan C. Price as its first African-American president.
 Price left the position in July 2018, and in November of that year was appointed director of the John F. Kennedy Presidential Library and Museum in Boston.